gibr098/Iot-Group-Project/first_delivery/Technology.md

 ![system_architecture](https://user-images.githubusercontent.com/30042823/159380633-c53035a8-05a2-46e0-ab19-4239ae35ea9c.png)

-The main purpose of this IoT device is to monitor the occupancy of the building giving an accurate estimation of how many people get inside and outside its rooms.
+The main purpose of this IoT device is to monitor environmental aspects of the building Workspace occupancy, Parking Space availability and Energy port availability.
+For workspace occupancy, depending on the noise level the system will determine the crowdedness of the space.
+For parking spot availability, with light and pressure sensors placed in every spot of the parking lot the sensors will send the light density and prssure level data to the ground server.
+LED lights will be used as feedback for available space and the available parking spot.
 All the data will be presented in visual form through a web based dashboard which will be hosted on the cloud platform.

 ### SENSORS
 All the sensors are chosen according to the suitability of the project.

-* Motion Sensor
+* Sound Sensor (& Motion Sensor - under consideration)
+* Light Sensor
-* Ultrasonic Sensor
+* Pressure Sensor

 ### ACTUATORS